We’re here 24/7 to listen and help.

 The Los Angeles County region has hundreds of licensed outpatient mental health providers across private practice, group clinics, community mental health centers, and integrated medical-mental health practices.
 Adults seeking outpatient care in the San Fernando Valley, Los Angeles County, Ventura County, Orange County, and the broader Southern California region can use the directories in Section 7 to find a licensed provider.
 Adults whose clinical picture requires residential treatment can contact Villa Healing’s admissions team at (888) 669-0661 from anywhere in the region.

 Clinically reviewed by Dr. Courtney Scott, MD, Medical Director at Villa Healing Center.
-Board eligibility: Emergency Medicine, Internal Medicine, Addiction Medicine.
+Board-eligible in Emergency Medicine, Internal Medicine, and Addiction Medicine per Villa’s published clinical leadership profile.

 Read more about our team